k2-fsa/ZipVoice/README.md

 By default, we preprocess inputs (prompt wav, prompt transcription, and text) for efficient inference and better performance.
 If you want to evaluate the model’s "raw" performance using exact provided inputs (e.g., to reproduce the results in our paper), you can pass `--raw-evaluation True`.

-#### 3.5 Model downloading
+#### 3.5 Short text

-If you have trouble connecting to HuggingFace when downloading the pre-trained models, try `export HF_ENDPOINT=https://hf-mirror.com`.
+When generating speech for very short texts (e.g., one or two words), the generated speech may sometimes omit certain pronunciations.
+To resolve this issue, you can pass `--speed 0.3` (where 0.3 is a tunable value) to extend the duration of the generated speech.

 #### 3.6 Correcting mispronounced chinese polyphone characters